acuparse/acuparse/docs/external/CWOP.md

 # Acuparse
-## AcuRite®‎ smartHUB and IP Camera Data Processing, Display, and Upload.
+## AcuRite®‎ Access/smartHUB and IP Camera Data Processing, Display, and Upload.
 ### Citizen Weather Observer Program Updater

 CWOP has a more complicated format and initialization process.
 Review the following site for more details: http://www.wxqa.com/faq.html.